LucasDelfino92/morrowindsharp/setup.md

 - When prompted to choose an install location, choose your Morrowind **Root** folder (**C:\Games\Morrowind**).
 - When installation has finished, uncheck both options and click **Finish**.

-## Updating MWSE

-MGE XE supports MWSE and the latest MWSE 2.1 beta, included in the download, so that the newest Lua mods work straight away.
+MGE XE supports and includes the latest **MWSE 2.1 beta**, so that the newest Lua-based mods work straight away.

 When you first install MGE XE, it will automatically download the latest MWSE update.
 In the future, you will have to update MWSE yourself.
 Doing this is simple.